alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 - We need to pass the path to the built shared library (`$HS_FLIB_PATH`) to the compiler.
 - We need to pass the path to the headers (`$HS_HEADERS_PATH`).
-- We hardcode the `@rpath` linker variable to point to the relative shared library path (just for testing purposes).
+- We hardcode into the executable the path to the shared library as an `rpath` search path (just for testing purposes).
-    When building the macOS app with XCode the shared library will live in a Apple-blessed location (`@executable_path/../Frameworks`) included in the
+    When building the macOS app, XCode will add `@executable_path/../Frameworks` to the `rpath` search path, so we can simply copy the shared library the Apple-blessed location (`Frameworks`).
-    *run-path* so we won't need any hacks.
 - We need to call `hs_init` and `hs_exit` to init the runtime system (see the [relevant GHC user guide section](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/ffi.html#using-the-ffi-with-ghc)).
 - We need to compile the C library using `ghc`, as it will automatically